 Skip to main content

-A release is a versioned, validated snapshot of your harness application’s code — the agents, skills, tools, and context files at one commit.
-Releases are the unit the deploy loop produces and serves.
+A release is a versioned, validated snapshot of your agent’s code - the sub-agents, skills, tools, and context files at one commit.
+Releases are the unit the deploy loop builds, activates, serves, and rolls back.

 Properties

 • Immutable and versioned.
-Every publish produces a new release (v1, v2, …) tied to a commit SHA.
-Releases are never mutated in place.
+Every publish produces a new release (v1, v2, and so on) tied to a commit SHA.
+A version is never overwritten.

 • Tenant-isolated.
-Each org runs its own active release in its own isolated workspace.
+Each organization has its own active release for an agent slug.

 • Zero-interruption cutover.
 In-flight sessions finish on the release they started on; the next session picks up the new active release.

-• Harness-native artifact.
-The packaged artifact is the harness’s own native layout — no Karta-specific manifest beyond an optional karta.toml for build hints.
+• Native harness layout.
+The packaged artifact keeps the harness’s own native layout - no Karta-specific manifest beyond an optional karta.toml for build hints.

 How a release is built